How Bad is Sitting Down All Day?

 - Less Driving

 These are just a few too.
 Get creative and see how you can move more in your daily life.
-Get outdoors, get walking more, and generally, sit less, move more!
+Get outdoors, walk more, sit less, and move more!
 Good luck!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.